CaitlynByrne/DnD/PRD.md

 ### Backend Requirements
 - **API Framework:** FastAPI (Python) or Node.js/Express for REST and WebSocket APIs
+- **Database:**
+  - PostgreSQL for relational data,
+  - PostgreSQL extensions for similarity search, vector storage, graph storage
-- **Database:** PostgreSQL for relational data with Redis for caching and real-time features
+  - Redis for caching and real-time features
-- **Audio Processing:** Integration with PyAnnotate or similar for speech-to-text and diarization
+- **Audio Processing:** Integration with PyAnnote.audio or similar for speech-to-text and diarization
-- **AI Integration:** Local LLM deployment (Ollama) or API integration for content generation
+- **AI Integration:** Local LLM deployment (vllm) or API integration for content generation
 - **Search Engine:** Elasticsearch or similar for fuzzy search capabilities

 ### Infrastructure Requirements